Cloud Providers

 give any key pair name then click on "Create key pair" and SAVE the PEM file preciously on your computer

-After few seconds you will see a confirmation message:
+After a few seconds you will see a confirmation message:

 There click on View all instances button